-made be well at all times whilet about a file boat on the water 801.01 Personal Floatation Device (PFD) - For Inboard, Outboard, Formula Future, Pneumatic and Offshore Section Boats not fitted with a Reinforced Cockpit 801.011 All Drivers and Riding Crew not restrained in a Reinforced Cockpit must wear a non-inflatable waistcoat type PFD during each Race.
-The condition of the PFD must be checked and approved by the Scrutineer.
-801.012 The PFD must have webbing straps, effective leg straps and be manufactured to a standard and of a type acceptable to the SBA or other competent authority for the type of boat being driven.
 The Association endorses the use of PFD's manufactured and labelled as meeting the American Power Boat Association std A-100 if the design is of a body suit style or fitted with leg straps.

-801.013 All parachute-equipped PFDs must be returned to the manufacturer or its agent at least every two (2) years for recertification.
-801.014 All parachute-equipped PFDs must be returned to the manufacturer or its agent for repacking and recertification after being deployed.
-801.02 Personal Floatation Device (PFD) - for Inboard, Outboard and Offshore Section Boats fitted with a Reinforced Cockpit 801.021 All Drivers and Riding Crew restrained in a Reinforced Cockpit must wear a waistcoat or suit-type PFD, which may be of an inflatable type, during each Race.
+- All parachute-equipped PFDs must be returned to the manufacturer or its agent at least every two (2) years for recertification. - All parachute-equipped PFDs must be returned to the manufacturer or its agent for repacking and recertification after being deployed. - 801.02 Personal Floatation Device (PFD) for Inboard, Outboard and Offshore Section Boats fitted with a Reinforced Cockpit - All Drivers and Riding Crew restrained in a Reinforced Cockpit must wear a waistcoat or suit-type PFD, which may be of an inflatable type, during each Race.
 The condition of the PFD must be checked and approved by the Scrutineer.
-The PFD must have ballistic covering, be fitted with 4.5 kg (10 lb.) flotation and be equipped with epaulet type extraction loops on the shoulders and properly fitted to prevent being accidentally pulled over the head.
-801.022 PFDs made specifically for use in Reinforced Cockpits are not acceptable for use in Boats without Reinforced Cockpits.
-801.03 801.031 Helmet - For Inboard, Outboard, Formula Future and Pneumatic Sections: All Drivers and Riding Crew must wear an adequate Helmet during each Race.
-801.032 The condition of the Helmet must be checked by the Scrutineer.
-801.033 The Driver and Riding Crew are entirely responsible for the effectiveness of the Helmet worn by them.
-801.034 The Helmet must be of International Orange or bright yellow in colour and the colour of the Helmet must contrast with the colour of the Driver's Boat.
-The only writing permitted on the Helmet will be the Driver's name, which may appear once on the Helmet at the base or front of the Helmet and must be no larger than 20mm x 100mm in size.
-801.035 The driver of the start boat, as well as the Starter, must wear a Helmet in accordance with section.
-Offshore, and starts conducted from a Jet-Ski are exempt from this rule.
+The PFD must have ballistic covering, be fitted with 4.5 kg (10 lb.) flotation and be equipped with epaulet type extraction loops on the shoulders and properly fitted to prevent being accidentally pulled over the head. - PFDs made specifically for use in Reinforced Cockpits are not acceptable for use in Boats without Reinforced Cockpits. - 801.03 Helmet For Inboard, Outboard, Formula Future and Pneumatic Sections: - 801.031 All Drivers and Riding Crew must wear an adequate Helmet during each Race. - 801.032 The condition of the Helmet must be checked by the Scrutineer. - 801.033 The Driver and Riding Crew are entirely responsible for the effectiveness of the Helmet worn by them. - 801.034 The Helmet must be of International Orange or bright yellow in colour and the colour of the Helmet must contrast with the colour of the Driver's Boat. - Driver's name will be permitted to appear on the helmet, which may appear once on the Helmet at the base at the front or rear of the Helmet and must be no larger than 20mm x 100mm in size. - 801.0342 The area obstructed by a raised visor (or visor shield) may be excluded from the colour requirement 801.0343 The helmet when viewed from the side, top, and rear must predominantly bear the hi visibility colour (orange or yellow).
+Eg. 50% or more must be the high vis colour when viewed from either side, top, and rear.
+801.0344 Manufacturers logo may appear on side and/or rear while being no bigger than 30mm x 60mm.